Welcome to Toronto’s Summerhill neighbourhood!

 While local residents enjoy the pleasant views of well-kept homes, manicured lawns, walking trails, ravines, and historical flavour within residential Summerhill, Yonge Street, where local businesses flourish, and Summerhill TTC station are never far away.
 Summerhill & Yonge is host to an enviable collection of cafes, restaurants, butchers, patisseries, salons, juicers, clothing boutiques, and beauty bars.

-The neighborhood continues to age gracefully and is a low-risk investment as far as neighbourhoods go.
+The neighbourhood continues to age gracefully and is a low-risk investment as far as neighbourhoods go.